singhmankrit/polymer-monte-carlo/journal.md

 If we have a lot of time after this, we will try to calculate the polymer entropy.

 @mankritsingh \
-This week's original milestones were already complete, so we made some basic improvements (removed some errors and adding unit tests etc.) like in Merge Requests !13 !14 and !16 (adds unit tests)
+This week's original milestones were already complete, so I added some unit tests in !16 \
+Also made some basic improvements (removed some errors etc.) like in Merge Requests !13 and !14 \
-I also spent some time planning our "what we want to research" section in the beginning of the week, since we had a lot of ideas and we took some time discussing them.
+In addition to this, I spent some time planning our "what we want to research" section in the beginning of the week, since we had a lot of ideas and we took some time discussing them.

 @rjuyal